Cedrus libani: Description

 Cedrus libani can reach 40 m in height, with a massive monopodial columnar trunk up to 2.5 m in diameter.
-The trunks of old trees ordinarily fork into several large, erect branches.
+The trunks of old, open-grown trees often fork into several large, erect branches.
 The rough and scaly bark is dark grey to blackish brown, and is run through by deep, horizontal fissures that peel in small chips.
 The first-order branches are ascending in young trees; they grow to a massive size and take on a horizontal, wide-spreading disposition.
 Second-order branches are dense and grow in a horizontal plane.
-The crown is conical when young, becoming broadly tabular with age with fairly level branches; trees growing in dense forests maintain more pyramidal shapes.
+The crown is conical when young, becoming broadly tabular with age with fairly level branches; trees growing in dense forests maintain more conical shape.

 Shoots and leaves

 The shoots are dimorphic, with both long and short shoots.
 New shoots are pale brown, older shoots turn grey, grooved and scaly.
 C. libani has slightly resinous ovoid vegetative buds measuring 2 to 3 mm long and 1.5 to 2 mm wide enclosed by pale brown deciduous scales.
 The leaves are needle-like, arranged in spirals and concentrated at the proximal end of the long shoots, and in clusters of 15–35 on the short shoots; they are 5 to 35 mm long and 1 to 1.5 mm wide, rhombic in cross-section, and vary from light green to glaucous green with stomatal bands on all four sides.